 Time allotment: 180 min (120 min programming + 60 min math, combined)

-Question types: Combination of the above programming format and a series of math multiple choice questions.
+Question types: Combination of the above programming format and a series of math multiple-choice questions.

 When I started preparing for the goldman sachs hackerrank, I wanted to make sure I had the right tools.
 I didn’t want to waste time on random websites or outdated materials.
 So I focused on resources that other candidates and engineers recommended.
 Here’s a table that shows the ones that helped me the most: